Is Alcohol a Stimulant or Depressant?

 Alcohol is a widely available and highly addictive substance.
 It is one of the most popular psychoactive substances, with most American adults consuming alcohol regularly.

-The difference between social drinking, binge drinking, and alcoholism, or alcohol use disorder can sometimes become blurred, mainly because alcohol is socially acceptable.
+The difference between social drinking, binge drinking, alcoholism, or alcohol use disorder can sometimes become blurred, mainly because alcohol is socially acceptable.
 So, is alcohol a stimulant or depressant?

+Is alcohol a depressant or stimulant drug?
 Alcohol creates different effects.
 For some people, alcohol creates aggression and anger and causes them to turn into angry drunks.
 For others, it can result in a calming effect.

 How alcohol causes someone to feel is unique to each body type, age, gender, and other factors.
 Because alcohol can cause so many different reactions, it can be difficult to understand what type of central nervous system reaction is caused.